 Check out the Chamber of Commerce.
 They often run ‘Meet The Chamber’ events for members and non-members and are free to attend.
 If you do join your local Chamber, then there are lots of opportunities to network at events throughout the year.

 Look out for any ‘LinkedIn Local’ events near you by searching ‘#LinkedinLocal’ on the LinkedIn page.
-These events are usually held in the morning or early evening with the aim of putting faces to the names in your network.
+Many of these events are held in the morning or early evening with the aim of putting faces to the names in your network.
 Once you’re there, you can immediately connect with new contacts by using the ‘Find Nearby’ tool on the LinkedIn app on your smartphone.

-For B-I-G tips on networking, read Instant Networking.
-Written by Stef Thomas, it’s a really easy read with loads of good, valuable information.
+For B-I-G tips on networking, read Instant Networking by Stef Thomas.
+It’s a really easy read with loads of good, valuable information.
 For a quick review of this book and a few others which may help you if you’re new to freelancing, read about 7 of the best essential books every freelancer should read.

 New to networking?
 Let me know what you think and if this blog has helped you and share it using the buttons below.